-The Forestry Professions Act, 2006 governs registered professional foresters and forest technologists and establishes the Association of Saskatchewan Forestry Professionals.
+The Forestry Professions Act governs registered professional foresters and forest technologists and establishes the Association of SK Forestry Professionals.

-The Wildlife Act, 1998 regulates general wildlife management as well as species at risk protection.
-Under this Act, the government may classify wildlife as extirpated, endangered, threatened, or vulnerable.
+The Wildlife Act, 1998 regulates general wildlife management as well as wildlife protection.
+Under this Act, the government may classify native wild species at risk as extirpated, endangered, threatened, or vulnerable.
 Classified species at risk are protected from harm, harvest, disturbance, and interference unless the person holds a license or the action is approved and in agreement with a recovery plan.

-The Wildlife Habitat Protection Act, 1983-84 governs the protection and management of Crown lands for agricultural and wildlife purposes, and a list of designated wildlife habitat lands is found within the Act.
-All wildlife habitat lands are to be managed and used, including for forestry purposes, as prescribed in regulation.
+The Wildlife Habitat Protection Act governs the protection and management of Crown lands for agricultural and wildlife purposes, and establishes a list of designated wildlife habitat and ecological lands that are to be managed and used, including for forestry purposes, as prescribed in regulation.

-The Natural Resources Act, 1993 applies to all renewable resources in Saskatchewan, including forest resources.
+The Natural Resources Act applies to all renewable resources in SK, including forest resources.
 The Act obliges the government to conserve, develop, manage, and utilize parks and natural resources in a sustainable manner.